capitalistlion/oauth2_gmail_python/README.md

 CLIENT_SECRET = "---------------"
 ```

+## Usage

-6. Run the app
+1. Run the app

 ```bash
 python app.py
 ```

-7. Go through each option starting from #1
+2. Go through each option starting from #1

 ```python
 Select an option